hipe/tmx/lib/skylab/git-viz/doc/issues/018-the-system-call-fixtures-server.md

-the entire first and last point of this whole circus is to get a byte-per-byte spot-on representation of what a particular system does in response to commands (along these three relatively narrow axis). to have incomplete or inaccurate data dumps in your manifest will do more harm than good, so we fail as early as possible.
+the entire first and last point of this whole circus is to get a byte-per-byte spot-on representation of what a particular system does in response to commands (along these three relatively narrow axes). to have incomplete or inaccurate data dumps in your manifest will not only do more harm than good, it is counter to our sole function.

 to prevent the troika "recording session" from ever aborting halfway through, in your manifest for the particular commands in question you can indicate